 Inspiring role models

 Our professors are enthusiastic teachers and diligent researchers with real-world and international business experience.
-Associate Professor Greg DiNovis, for example, was vice president at Eastman Kodak, and Associate Professor Mary Henderson was vice president of Musicland before coming to St. Kate's.
+Professor Mary Henderson, for example, was vice president of Musicland before coming to St. Kate's.

 Thriving business scene

 St. Kate’s is located in a hub of entrepreneurial ventures, nonprofit agencies and Fortune 500 companies — among them Target, Best Buy, General Mills, 3M, Medtronic, The Travelers Companies and U.S. Bancorp.
 Each year, more than 70 companies recruit interns and employees at St. Kate's career fair, the largest among private colleges in Minnesota.